 1. Lan Fong Yuen

-A true Hong Kong institution, Lan Fong Yuen is an unassuming cha chaan teng nestled among the high-rises of Central.
-Though unassuming on the outside, this retro eatery has earned iconic status for its classics.
-Lan Fong Yuen pioneered the “silk stocking” milk tea, made by filtering black tea through a distinctive sackcloth bag before mixing with condensed milk.
-Pair a velvety cup with the famous French toast slathered in condensed milk.
-In addition to milk tea, Lan Fong Yuen attracts locals and tourists for comfort foods like pork chop buns and chicken noodles.
-Originally a humble dai pai dong stall, much of Lan Fong Yuen’s original charm remains even after moving indoors and expanding to several locations in the city.
-Don’t miss experiencing a taste of Hong Kong history at this legendary cha chaan teng!
+A true Hong Kong institution, Lan Fong Yuen is a humble cha chaan teng hidden among the high-rises of Central.
+Though unassuming on the outside, this retro eatery has earned iconic status for pioneering the Hong Kong-style “silk stocking” milk tea.
+In addition, Lan Fong Yuen attracts locals and tourists with comfort foods, like pork chop buns and chicken noodles.
+Originally a stand-alone dai pai dong stall, Lan Fong Yuen has managed to retain much of its original charm even after moving indoors and expanding to several locations in the city – and that’s why we love this place!

-Lan Fong Yuen (蘭芳園) has various branches in Hong Kong.
+Lan Fong Yueng (蘭芳園) has various locations across Hong Kong.

 No trip to Hong Kong is complete without joining the queues at Australia Dairy Company.
 This cha chaan teng is a local legend for its buttery scrambled eggs, fluffy steamed milk pudding, and other egg-cellent dishes.
 Despite its name, there’s nothing Aussie on the menu – just classic Hong Kong comfort food prepared with mastery.
 Squeeze in among packed tables and savour the famed scrambled eggs and toast breakfast set.
 Or, opt for a macaroni soup to start your day the local way.
 Just come prepared to order fast, eat fast, and make way for the next eager diners at this perpetually busy hot spot – the extra speedy (and blunt) service is all part of the experience!